Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

-CDF has searched for the FCNC decay $t \to qZ^0$ using \ttbar\ events when the top quarks decay as $\ttbar\ra qZ^0 qZ^0$ or $\ttbar\ra qZ^0 bW^\pm$ and one of the $Z$-bosons decays into a $e^+ e^-$ or $\mu^+ \mu^-$ pair~\cite{Aaltonen:2008aaa}, while the other boson in the event decays hadronically.
+CDF has searched for the FCNC decay $t \to qZ$ using \ttbar\ events when the top quarks decay as $\ttbar\ra qZ qZ$ or $\ttbar\ra qZ bW$ and one of the $Z$ bosons decays into a $e^+ e^-$ or $\mu^+ \mu^-$ pair~\cite{Aaltonen:2008aaa}, while the other boson in the event decays hadronically.
 The experimental signature is thus very similar to the $ljt$ channel except that the final state neutrino is replaced by a charged lepton.
-The dominant background process is the production of $Z$+jets.
-Smaller background contributions come from the SM \ttbar, $WZ$ and $ZZ$ processes.
+The dominant background process is the production of \Zpjets .
+Smaller background contributions come from the SM \ttbar, $WZ$, and $ZZ$ processes.
 The event sample is divided into sub-samples depending on whether or not any of the jets have been identified as $b$-quark jets.
 A kinematic fit is employed similar to the one described in Sec.~\ref{sec:kfit} except that one or both of \mw\ constraints are replaced by \mz\ constraints depending on which final state hypothesis is being tested.
-To separate the FCNC signal from the background, requirements are made on the transverse mass of the $Z^0$ and the four leading jets, the $E_T$ of the four leading jets, and on the kinematic fit $\chi^2$.
+To separate the FCNC signal from the background, requirements are made on the transverse mass of the $Z$ and the four leading jets, the $E_T^{\mrm{jet}}$ of the four leading jets, and on the kinematic fit $\chi^2$.
 A binned likelihood fit to the $\chi^2$ distribution is simultaneously performed for the sub-samples with and without an identified $b$-jet and the fraction of FCNC decays in the data is extracted.
-In the fit the normalization for the dominant $Z$+jets background is allowed to float, while the \ttbar\ cross section is fixed to the observed $\ttljt$ cross section.
+In the fit the normalization for the dominant \Zpjets\ background is allowed to vary while the \ttbar\ cross section is fixed to the observed \ttljt\ cross section.
 The systematic uncertainties affecting the signal and background shapes and normalizations are taken into account using the technique of~\cite{Read:1999kh}.
-The dominant systematic uncertainty arises from the jet energy corrections and in uncertainties related to the fraction of $Z$-jet events that have identified $b$-jets.
+The dominant systematic uncertainty arises from the jet energy corrections and in uncertainties related to the fraction of \Zpjets\ events that have identified $b$-jets.
 A Feldman-Cousins procedure~\cite{Feldman:1997qc} is employed to set the limit.
 Using 1.9~\fb, CDF data is consistent with the SM expectation and an upper limit of ${\cal B}(t \to qZ^0 )<3.7 \%$ is established at 95~\% confidence level.
+A similar analysis has been performed by \dzero\ searching for $\ttbar\ra qZ qZ$ or $\ttbar\ra qZ bW$ but with a leptonic decay of the $Z$ or $W$ bosons.
+Using 4.1~\fb\ in the trilepton final state, \dzero\ does not observe any sign of anomalous coupling and set a limit of ${\cal B}(t \to qZ^0 )<3.2 \%$ at 95\% confidence level~\cite{Abazov:2011qf}.
 Similar searches can also be performed using the electroweak production of single top quarks~\cite{Abazov:2010qk}.